-San Juan streets packed with protesters demanding Puerto Rico's governor resign
+Thousands jam San Juan streets to demand Puerto Rico's governor resign

-SAN JUAN (Reuters) - Thousands of people poured into the streets of San Juan on Monday in protests aimed at forcing Puerto Rico Governor Ricardo Rossello to resign over offensive chat messages, the latest scandal to hit a bankrupt island struggling to recover from deadly 2017 hurricanes.
+SAN JUAN (Reuters) - Thousands of people blocked a major San Juan highway on Monday in a protest aimed at forcing Puerto Rico Governor Ricardo Rosselló to resign over offensive chat messages, the latest scandal to hit a bankrupt island struggling to recover from deadly 2017 hurricanes.

-Rossello’s announcement on Sunday that he would not seek re-election next year and would step down as head of the New Progressive Party seemed to have little effect on the crowds, who called for him to immediately surrender the governorship.
+Rosselló’s announcement on Sunday that he would not seek re-election next year and would step down as head of the New Progressive Party seemed to have little effect on the crowds, who called for him to immediately surrender the governorship.
 The island’s largest newspaper on Monday called on the first-term governor to leave office.

-Crowds of people, many dressed in black T-shirts and waving the U.S. island territory’s flag, filled a major highway in San Juan in the latest in a series of more than a week of protests in the capital and elsewhere.
+Crowds of people, many dressed in black T-shirts and waving the U.S. island territory’s flag, filled a major highway in San Juan in the latest in a series of more than a week of sometimes violent protests in the capital and elsewhere.

 “They can’t deny it: The power is in the street,” San Juan Mayor Carmen Yulin Cruz wrote in a Twitter message on Monday.

+“These governments are corrupt governments,” said Martin Gonzalez, who joined Monday’s march.
+“The people must make themselves be respected.
+And we take to the streets to be respected.”

-Rossello, 40, asked for forgiveness and said he respected the wishes of Puerto Ricans in a message broadcast online on Sunday.
+Rosselló, 40, asked for forgiveness and said he respected the wishes of Puerto Ricans in a message broadcast online on Sunday.

-“I know that apologizing is not enough,” Rossello said in a video posted on Facebook.
+“I know that apologizing is not enough,” Rosselló said in a video posted on Facebook.
 “A significant sector of the population has been protesting for days.
 I’m aware of the dissatisfaction and discomfort they feel.
 Only my work will help restore the trust of these sectors.”

-His comments drew outrage from many Puerto Ricans, with social media videos showing San Juan residents leaning out of apartment windows banging pots and pans.

-The publication on July 13 of sexist and homophobic chat messages between Rossello and top aides unleashed simmering resentment over his handling of devastating hurricanes in 2017, alleged corruption in his administration, and the island’s bankruptcy process.
+The publication on July 13 of sexist and homophobic chat messages between Rosselló and top aides unleashed simmering resentment over his handling of devastating hurricanes in 2017, alleged corruption in his administration, and the island’s bankruptcy process.

+The protests were also sparked by U.S. authorities’ announcement of a federal indictment involving six people, including two former high-ranking Puerto Rico government officials, charged with conspiracy and other crimes in connection with millions of dollars in federal Medicaid and education funds.

 Puerto Rico’s largest newspaper, El Nuevo Dia, called on Rosselló to resign in an editorial published on Monday.